kaimed1/capstone/README.md

-# capstone- D1 Football Predictor
+# Capstone- D1 Football Predictor

-## Running Aplication
+## Running Application

 ### 1. Make sure that JavaScript is installed, if not install here: https://nodejs.org/en
 ### 2. Download the frontend folder from this github repository